-|Year 1, Freshman See the 3-2 advisor**||
+|Year 1: First-Year See the 3+2 advisor**||

-|Year 2, Sophomore Review program with advisor||
+|Year 2: Sophomore Review program with advisor||

-|Year 3, JuniorReview program with advisor.
+|Year 3: JuniorReview program with advisor.
 At the end of Fall semester, apply to desired engineering school.
-Meet with 3-2 advisor and request letter of recommendation.
+Meet with 3+2 advisor and request letter of recommendation.
 File for Leave of Absence from Westminster.||

 Summer after completing Year 4: Send copy of transcripts from engineering school to Registrar’s Office at Westminster.

 Student applies for graduation from both Westminster and the engineering school in the spring.

-***Westminster College requires all freshmen to enroll in one learning community.
+***Westminster College requires all first-year to enroll in one learning community.
 These are classes linked with a common theme.
 Typically at least one of these courses will satisfy a WCore requirement.

 Merit-based and need-based financial aid is available from Westminster College and the engineering schools.
 However, these programs are not linked.
 Students receiving financial aid from Westminster must reapply for financial aid at the engineering school.